hotfixbabe/ph-scraper/README.md

 # ph-scraper

-A simple tool to extract public information from profiles and videos.
+A simple tool to extract information from PornHub profiles and videos.

 ## About